TwinFan/XPMP2/docs/XSBAircraftFormat.md

 to be unique and ignores any duplicates (with a warning written to `Log.txt`).

 Each aircraft definition then includes:
-- One or more `OBJ8` commands to defines which `.obj` file(s) to load for the CSL model.
+- One or more `OBJ8` commands to define which `.obj` file(s) to load for the CSL model.
   The OBJ8 file format is
   [defined by Laminar](https://developer.x-plane.com/article/obj8-file-format-specification/).
 - Optionally one `VERT_OFFSET` command to define the vertical offset that needs to be applied to make the model sitting right on its wheel when placed on solid ground.
-  If missing, then XPMP2 will read the `.obj` and find the lowest feature of the model and use this as reference.
 - One or more matching definitions using any of the commands `ICAO`, `AIRLINE`, `LIVERY`, or `MATCHES`.
 With XPMP2, all four commands are synonyms and handle 1 to 3 parameters:
   - ICAO aircraft type designator
-  - ICAO airline operator code
+  - ICAO airline operator code (to match against the operator or call sign)
   - special livery text

 Commands